Robin Brook

 Sir Ralph Ellis "Robin" Brook CMG OBE (19 June 1908 – 25 October 1998) was a British merchant banker and a director of the Bank of England.
-He was knighted in the 1974 New Year Honours.
 His wife Helen Brook was founder of the Brook Advisory Centres.

 As a fencer, he competed at the 1936 and 1948 Summer Olympics.
 In 1936, he won the sabre title at the British Fencing Championships.

 The son of a surgeon, Brook was educated, through scholarships, at Eton College and subsequently at King's College, Cambridge, where he studied under Maynard Keynes, earning a double first in Economics.

+Honours

+Brook was appointed an Officer of the Order of the British Empire (OBE) on 2 August 1945, and a Companion of the Order of St Michael and St George (CMG) in the 1954 New Year Honours.

+He was knighted in the 1974 New Year Honours for services to export, in his role as President of the Association of British Chambers of Commerce.